 We know, it’s not the sexiest thing to talk about but when it comes to building a new home there are a few costs involved that are not covered by finance.
 These range from costs for the land to what you have to pay at settlement.
 And it’s not like these costs are hidden, they are just ones that many people forget about or just don’t know about.

 Move Homes has put together all the costs you need to know and consider when it comes to building your new home.
 But if you have other questions about the costs involved in building, send us an email at firstname.lastname@example.org and we’ll get back to you with an answer.

 We’ve all heard this word thrown because it’s something no one can avoid (and is one of the first costs involved in building).
 Deposits are required for both the Land and the Build as a form of security.
 It ensure that people are serious in making the purchase of the land, and so the land isn’t sold to another person.
 For the build side, the money is used to commence work on your build, such as drafting plans and paying for surveys.

-Costs involved: $4,500-$8,500.
-The reason for the price variation is that the deposit can change depending on your block of land or builder you choose.
+Costs involved: $1,500-$8,500.
+The reason for the price variation is that the deposit can change depending on your block of land, the builder you choose, or any deposit assistance.

 Prestart and Electrical Variations